 Big Muddy Badlands/Castle Butte

 The Big Muddy Badlands in the southwest are sprawling, intricate hills, valleys and caves that once served as a place of refuge for Chief Sitting Bull, and later as a hideout for outlaws such as Sam Kelly.
 A relic of the Ice Age, Castle Butte rises 60 m above the surrounding landscape.
 It’s a striking formation that served as a landmark for Indigenous people and members of the North West Mounted Police.
 Access to Castle Butte is only available from June 1 to November 1.

-In the remote north, Saskatchewan’s largest lake is home to the Athabasca Sand Dunes.
+In the remote north, Saskatchewan’s largest lake is home to Athabasca Sand Dunes Provincial Park.
 These billowing sands stretch for 100 km along the south shore of Lake Athabasca and are the world’s most northerly dunes.
 Aside from the striking view, this protected park is home to a fragile and unique ecosystem rich in rare and endemic (only found here) plants.
 The area is accessible by floatplane only and recommended for experienced wilderness users, as there are no onsite services.
 Guided tours by licensed outfitters are available.